Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/background.typ

 The experimental results revealed complete inefficacy, with zero correct predictions across all 120 evaluation tasks (0% success rate).
 Our experimental design utilized a temperature setting of 1 for GPT-4o across the comprehensive evaluation suite comprising 172 individual tests (as some tasks contain multiple test conditions).
 This methodology resulted in approximately 1 million tokens processed during evaluation, with associated computational costs of approximately €5 per complete benchmark evaluation.

 Given these resource constraints, we prioritized experimental breadth over replicated trials, though we acknowledge that averaging across multiple runs would enhance statistical robustness.
-Our findings align with official ARC-AGI-Benchmark metrics, which report 0% performance for GPT-4o @arcprize_leaderboard. @marschhausen_lepus_benchmark.
+Our findings align with official ARC-AGI-2-Benchmark metrics, which report 0% performance for GPT-4o @arcprize_leaderboard. @marschhausen_lepus_benchmark.

 Our computational efficiency analysis identified tokenization overhead as a significant contributor to processing costs, with raw JSON string representations resulting in inefficient token utilization—nearly every character requiring individual tokenization.